 Situated on the first floor of the General Railway Police (GRP) station at New Delhi Railway Station, this is the first contact point we established, and is still a base from which to reach out to children who have 'landed' recently at the station.
 Young adults who have graduated from SBT provide peer outreach, which is key to the success of this center.
 Our long-standing presence here has also helped us build an excellent rapport with railway officials, the array of law enforcement agencies (Delhi Police, General Railway Police, Railway Protection Force, and Central Reserve Police Force), as well as other key constituencies such as porters, rickshaw pullers and shop-keepers.

-In 2008, this contact point worked with 370 children, all of whom received non-formal education.
-We were able to restore 74 children to their families, 9 children were admitted to formal schools.
+During this period, this contact point worked with 312 children.
+We were able to restore 53 children to their families, 23 children were placed to other NGO,